lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Attestation Evidence OID Registry

-IANA is asked to create a registry that helps developers to find OID/Evidence mappings.
+IANA is asked to create a registry that helps developers to find OID/Evidence mappings that may be encountered in the wild, as well as a link to their specification document.
+This registry should follow the rules for "Specification Required" as laid out in [!RFC5226].

-Registration requests are evaluated using the criteria described in the registration template below after a three-week review period on the [[TBD]] mailing list, with the advice of one or more Designated Experts {{RFC8126}}.
+Registration requests should be formatted as per the registration template below, and receive a three-week review period on the [[TBD]] mailing list, with the advice of one or more Designated Experts {{RFC8126}}.
 However, to allow for the allocation of values prior to publication, the Designated Experts may approve registration